 |steel||1 Generally, any alloy of iron that has been strengthened by the inclusion of small mounts of carbon.
 2 Commonly, in reference to fountain pens, the stainless steel of which inexpensive nibs are made.
 See also Durium, Octanium, stainless steel, steel pen.|

 |steel nib||(distinct from steel pen) A nib, for either a fountain pen or a dip pen, made of stainless steel instead of carbon steel.
 Steel nibs came into use in 1926; they can be either tipped or untipped, and they can be partially or fully plated with gold for corrosion resistance or appearance.
 See also stainless steel, steel pen.|

 (archaic) A dip pen nib made of carbon steel.
 Steel pens are not tipped with iridium or any other durable alloy, and they wear relatively rapidly.
-Illustrated to the right is an R. Esterbrook Radio steel pen, No 954.
+Illustrated below is an R. Esterbrook Radio steel pen, No 954.
 This pen is nickel plated for corrosion resistance; but many steel pens are simply coated with light oil, and users of these types of pens frequently suck on a new pen for a few moments to allow saliva to dissolve the oil so that ink will adhere to the pen.
 See also dip pen, gold pen, nib (historical note), offset pen, steel nib.